mikabytes/twist-twisted/README.md

 # Twist Twisted

 This makes several improvements on twist.com.
-You can try it out quickly by going there and copy/pasting this in the console:
+You can try it out quickly by going to https://twist.com and copy/pasting this in the console:

 ```javascript
 const script = document.createElement('script')